sathvikreddy829/Azure-Data-Engineering-Project/README.md

 # Azure-Data-Engineering-Project

-AZURE DATA ENGINEERING CARS PROJECT :

-Copy Data
-INCREMENTAL loading using lookup activities and dynamic pipeline using Date column Lookup activity>>>>>watermark table>>>>>> stored procedure for initial load and incremental load

-Databricks:
-Databricks >>> secret ID > app registration >>> data lake gen2 (adding role assignment to data lake to read and write data) create compute service in data bricks
-Creating silver and gold schema in data bricks meta store

-Data Transformation using split() function and performing / operation on 2 columns to derive the unit price of the product Data writing >>>> silver layer

-Creating dimension models
-gold dimension model >>>>> creating SCD type 1 table 1.create distinct() source columns
+Azure Data Engineering Cars project

+Utilizing lookup operations and a dynamic pipeline with a date column, copy data incrementally and then Using Databricks To read and write data from Data Lake Gen2, create a silver and gold schema in the Data Bricks Meta Store After the data has been transformed using notebooks in data bricks, it is put in the silver layer schema

-2.create schema for initial and incremental load by using if condition 3.Join both the schema and source columns
+Utilizing if/else conditions, create schema for initial and incremental load by reading different relative source columns to use in the dimension table.
-4.filter old values which are not null
-5.filter new values which are null
+After identifying the source and schema columns as dataframes, join them both, filter out old, non-null values, and then filter out new, null values.
-6.Add surrogate key by using flag parameter and monotonically_increasing_id() 7.create final data frame and add old values and new values using union() 8.writedata to the gold layer and create dimension table >>> If table exists merge()/Upsert() i.e. SCD type1
+Use the flag parameter and the monotonically_increasing_id() function to add a surrogate key for the dimension table Use union() to generate the final data frame and add the old and new values. establish a dimension table, write data to the gold layer, and  The merge()/Upsert() function (i.e. SCD type1) is used if a table exists already

-creating fact table
-1.Read relative columns from silver table/one big table 2.create data fames for dimension tables
-3.join silver data frame with dimension tables and select related columns for fact table by using dimension keys

-Create data workflow using notebooks
+Utilized dimension keys to align each dimension table with the fact table to craete star schema